-I think we all have two types of dreams -- the type that starts out when we are young and naive, and are filled with ideals and fantasies; and the type that is a secondary one on top of the first -- a goal, or milestones, something realistic, where the world and its realities has taught us boundaries, limits and inhibitions.
+I think we all have two types of dreams—the type that starts out when we were young and naive, and were filled with ideals and fantasies; and the type that is a secondary one, layered on top of the first—a goal, or milestones, something realistic, where the world and its realities have taught us boundaries, limits and inhibitions.

 I want to learn and change and evolve, but I don't want to lose sight of my first dream and who I set out to be.
-I suppose it's what Picasso meant by him spending his entirely life learning how to paint like a child.
+I suppose it's what Picasso meant by spending his entire life learning how to paint like a child.

 Over time, as my second dream grew and grew, I found my first dream diminishing, that it became an almost transparent thing.
 How sad would it be to lose sight of the reasons I chose my path?
 It's such a terrible, saddening thought.
 So in trying to find the child-me that used to daydream and fantasize and was filled with boundless fearlessness, I've started reading fairytales and mangas again, things that inspired my beginnings.